Atrial Fibrillation Clinical Research

 Atrial fibrillation causes a chaotic firing of electrical signals through the atria causing them to quiver.
 The AV node is then overwhelmed by electrical impulses trying to make their way to the ventricles.
 These chambers also start to beat more rapidly although only a limited number of impulses are able to make it through at one time.

-This chaotic situation is what produces the irregular and fast heart palpitations.
+This reaction is what produces the irregular and fast heart palpitations.
 An accelerated heart rate can increase from 100 to 175 beats per minute.
 A normal heart rate ranges from 60 to 100 beats per minute.

 Common Causes of Atrial Fibrillation